This guide shows you how to filter and view errors with the Error Reporting console.

 You can view the bar graph, in detail, on the Error Details page in the Errors section.

-Other actions to help you view your errors are:
+Following are other actions to help you view and filter your errors:

 - Auto reload: Reloads the list every 10 seconds.